-- Nathaniel Counts is the lobbyist for Mental Health America, which spend $19,826 in 2016 lobbying for mental health (email@example.com)
+- Nathaniel Counts is the lobbyist for Mental Health America, which spent $19,826 in 2016 lobbying for mental health (firstname.lastname@example.org)

 - A bipartisan government relations firm specializing in public health and health care legislative and regulatory policy, with a particular focus on underserved communities.